 FedLine Web® Hardware and Software Requirements

-PCs used to access Federal Reserve Bank Services via the FedLine Web access solution must comply with minimum hardware and software requirements outlined below.
+Personal computers (PCs) used to access Federal Reserve Bank Services via the FedLine Web Solution must comply with the minimum hardware and software requirements outlined below.

 Notes:

-• For Subscribers who are issued FedLine® security tokens, the latest version of the Federal Reserve Bank-supplied USB token driver software must be installed.
+• Subscribers who are issued FedLine® security tokens must have the latest version of the Federal Reserve Bank-supplied FedLine security token client software installed.
 More information on FedLine security tokens can be found in our FedLine Security Token FAQs.

-2. Any PC used to access a FedLine access solution must meet the hardware requirements established by Microsoft for the selected operating system.
+3. Any PC used to access a FedLine Solution must meet the hardware requirements established by Microsoft for the selected operating system.
 Please note that the Federal Reserve Banks do not provide support for thin-client environments.

 Other hardware requirements include: